NethServer/nethsecurity/packages/ns-objects/README.md

 ### Abstract firewall

-The `absfirewall` configuration has the same syntax of `firewall` configuration but is also supports the following options inside the `rule` record:
+The `absfirewall` configuration has the same syntax of `firewall` configuration but it also supports the following options inside the `rule` record:

 - `user_src`: match incoming traffic from the specified user IPs
 - `group_src`: match incoming traffic from the specified user group IPs

-The abstract firewall must be converted to a standard firewall configuration using the `abs2f2` command.
+The abstract firewall must be converted to a standard firewall configuration using the `abs2fw` command.
 The command will:

 - create all required IPv4 and IPv6 ipsets
 - rewrite user/group based rules using the ipsets